PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

 summary: This posts explains how to Convert Specific Table of Excel Sheet to JSON
 ---

-# Summary

-There is an excellent [Github script][01] available which helps in converting a full Excel sheet to JSON.
-The script expects the table to be at the start of the sheet; that is, to have the first header in the `A1` cell (as shown in image below).
+There is an excellent [script on GitHub][01] that helps to convert a full Excel sheet to JSON.
+The script expects the table to be at the start of the sheet; that is, to have the first header in the `A1` cell.

-![Image-Showing-One-Excel-Sheet][02]

 I had a little different requirement.
 I had to convert a specific table among various tables available within a sheet in an Excel file as shown in image below.

-![Image-Showing-Multiple-Tables-In-One-Excel-Sheet][03]
+![Screenshot of an Excel sheet showing a table in the middle of a sheet instead of at the start][02]

 Our requirement is to read `Class 6` students' data.
 In the above screenshot, there are multiple sheets within the Excel workbook.
 There are multiple tables like `Class 1`, `Class 2`, and so